MregXN/Dapr-E2E-Tests-Crawler/README.md

 - Conclusions and pass rate of recent E2E tests workflows
 - List of Failed test case
 - Failure rate of each failed test case and its latest workflow URL
+- URL of the workflow without failure logs
+- Dapr components used in testing and each test cases

 By utilizing this script, identifying flaky tests becomes a simpler task.
 It can be used after making repairs to the test environment to gauge the extent of improvement brought about by the modifications.